CLI Reference

 Enable transaction conditional support on sequencer

-Safety level for the supervisor
+Safety level for interop filter validation

 [default: CrossUnsafe]